Lunarien/Lunariens-Mental-Math-Trainer/README.md

 When you start the program, you will be met with a menu screen with several action options.
 You can currently do the following:
 * Train with a never-ending problem set
 * View a statistic file (as a graph) from the *stats* folder by selecting it from a list
 * View a statistic file (as a graph) from the *stats* folder by typing out the digit code of the problem stats saved in the file.
-Note that the name of the file corresponds to the problem statistics saved in it
+Note that the name of the file corresponds to the problem statistics saved in it.
 * View a statistic file (through a console menu) from the *stats* folder by selecting it from a list
 * View a statistic file (through a console menu) folder by typing out the digit code of the problem stats saved in the file.
 * Exit LMMT